canonical/vanilla-framework/docs/patterns/accordion.md

 ### Import

-To import this individual component into your project, copy the snippet and include it in your main Sass file.
+To import just this component into your project, copy the snippet below and include it in your main Sass file.

 <pre><code>@import 'patterns_accordion';</code></pre>